Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: The Methodology of

-\pa{Secure-Specialized Instruction Tuning.} SafeCoder~\citep{he2024instruction} proposed a specialized fine-tuning technique for secure code generation by leveraging pairs of vulnerable code and fixed code mined from open-sourced software repositories.
+\pa{Secure-Specialized Instruction Tuning.} SafeCoder~\citep{he2024instruction} proposed a specialized instruction-tuning technique for secure code generation by leveraging pairs of vulnerable code and fixed code mined from open-sourced software repositories.
 Since we collected 856 pairs of vulnerable and from \toolpair, we applied this instruction tuning approach to our dataset.
-As shown in Equation~\eqref{eq:sec_loss}, the secure loss focuses on encouraging the model to produce secure implementations, where $d^{\text{sec}}_i$ is a binary mask that identifies whether the $i$-th token in $y$ is security-critical using diff between secure and vulnerable code snippets.
-This masking ensures that the model receives a strong positive learning signal specifically on tokens that contribute to secure coding practices.
-Complementary to the secure loss, the vulnerability loss, shown in Equation~\eqref{eq:vul_loss}, discourages the model from generating insecure tokens where $d^{\text{vul}}_i$ marking vulnerability-inducing tokens.
-By penalizing the likelihood of these insecure tokens, the model is pushed away from vulnerable code generation.
-Together, $\mathcal{L}^{\text{sec}}$ provides a \textit{positive} signal for secure tokens, while $\mathcal{L}^{\text{vul}}$ provides a \textit{negative} signal against vulnerable ones, which enables SafeCoder to promote secure code generation.
-Prior research~\citep{he2023large} highlights a critical concern: exclusively using secure code examples for fine-tuning can lead to a decline in code functionality.
-To address this limitation, we follow the work~\citep{he2024instruction} via the integration of a secure code dataset and a functional code dataset during fine-tuning.
-By using standard instruction tuning for the functional dataset and secure instruction tuning for the secure dataset to improve both functional and secure performance for LLMs.
+Prior research~\citep{he2023large} highlights a critical concern: exclusively using secure code examples for instruction-tuning can lead to a decline in code functionality.
+To address this limitation, we follow the work~\citep{he2024instruction} via the integration of a secure code dataset and a functional code dataset during instruction-tuning.
+It uses standard instruction tuning for the functional dataset and secure instruction tuning for the secure dataset to improve both functional and secure performance for LLMs.
 Specifically, we incorporate the functional code dataset from the Evol-Instruct dataset~\citep{luo2023wizardcoder}, a high-quality dataset designed to enhance the functional robustness and generalization of code generation models.